FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of Gatos Silver, Inc. - GATO

-CEDARHURST, N.Y., March 24, 2022 /PRNewswire/ -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Gatos Silver, Inc. (NYSE: GATO), if they purchased the Company's securities between October 28, 2020 and January 25, 2022, inclusive (the "Class Period") and/or purchased or otherwise acquired the Company's shares pursuant to the Company's October 2020 initial public offering (the "IPO").
-Shareholders have until April 25, 2022to file lead plaintiff applications in the securities class action lawsuit.
+CEDARHURST, N.Y., March 30, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Gatos Silver, Inc. (: GATO), if they purchased the Company’s securities between October 28, 2020 and January 25, 2022, inclusive (the “Class Period”) and/or purchased or otherwise acquired the Company’s shares pursuant to the Company’s October 2020 initial public offering (the “IPO”).
+Shareholders have until April 25, 2022 to file lead plaintiff applications in the securities class action lawsuit.

 Kuznicki Law PLLC is committed to ensuring that companies adhere to responsible business practices and engage in good corporate citizenship.
 The firm seeks recovery on behalf of investors who incurred losses when false and/or misleading statements or the omission of material information by a Company lead to artificial inflation of the Company's stock.
 Attorney advertising.
 Prior results do not guarantee similar outcomes.